fkmendes/contraband/r_scripts/calibrated_validation/CALIBRATED_VALIDATION.md

 Also, note that inside BMShiftThreeRates_calibrated_simulation.R, mvMORPH seems to call the third sigma^2 (the green color) "sigma[[2]]".
 So I had to adjust these accordingly both in this script and in the plotting script.

+As before, we validate on ultrametric and nonultrametric trees.

 ```
 cd /path/to/calibrated_validation/
 mkdir BMMVNShiftThreeRatesOneTrait_ultra_xmls/